Polyethylene Glycol powder

 Take this medicine by mouth.
 The bottle has a measuring cap that is marked with a line.
 Pour the powder into the cap up to the marked line (the dose is about 1 heaping tablespoon).
-Add the powder in the cap to a full glass (4 to 8 ounces or 120 to 240 ml) of water, juice, soda, coffee or tea.
+Add the powder in the cap to a full glass (4 to 8 ounces or 120 to 240 mL) of water, juice, soda, coffee or tea.
 Mix the powder well.
+Ensure that the powder is fully dissolved.
+Do not drink if there are any clumps.
 Drink the solution.
 Take exactly as directed.
 Do not take your medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 itching of the skin, hives, or skin rash